durzynski/durzynski/README.md

 ### Hi there 👋

-#### My name is Damian and I want to become Junior iOS Developer in th future.
+#### My name is Damian and I want to become Junior iOS Developer in the future.

 ##### Plans for the future:
 - July: Create copy of the 'Days' appstore app.